Task-invoked pupillary response: Task performance

-Some studies suggest that pupillary dilation due to task-evoked pupillary response is associated with greater task performance.
-For example, when taking part in an experiment involving the n-back task, a correlation was observed between those with higher dilation, due to pupillary response, and improved performance.
+A study by van der Wel suggests that pupillary dilation due to task-evoked pupillary response is associated with greater task performance.
+In one experiment involving the n-back task, a correlation was observed between those with higher dilation, due to pupillary response, and improved performance.

+The study also suggested that pupil diameter changes may correlate with metrics of intelligence during focus (and, as a measure of effort required), and higher intelligence was associated with a reduced increase in diameter during an arithmetic task.
+However, tests targeting fluid intelligence associated higher levels of fluid intelligence with greater pupil dilation in difficult analogical tasks, suggesting variation between different types of tasks.

-Conversely, other studies show the opposite relationship, where higher pupillary dilation is associated with lower task performance.
-When presented with a task measuring the Stroop effect, higher pupil dilation positively correlated with the size of the Stroop effect.
-This is suggested to be because those who are poor at a test regarding incongruencies must put in more mental effort than those more skilled at stopping themselves when faced with incongruency.
-However, the same correlation could be explained through the potential ease with which information is accessed by those who have good inhibitory control.
+Other studies showed an opposite relationship, with higher pupillary dilation associated with lower performance in certain tasks.
+In a study using the Stroop test, higher pupil dilation positively correlated with a stronger Stroop effect (a slower reaction time).
+Researchers suggested that those who performed poorer with incongruent matching required more processing effort than those with higher cognitive flexibility.
+However, the same correlation could be explained through a potential reduction in difficulty of accessing information in those with better inhibitory control.

 Expertise

-Those who are experts in their field experience a lower cognitive load and so a smaller task-evoked pupillary response when compared to novices.
-This is suggested to be because experts are able to more easily access information.
+A study among physicians and trainees showed that experts experienced a smaller task-evoked pupillary response than novices, due to a lower cognitive load.
+This is suggested to be because experts are able to access knowledge more easily.

-Intelligence

-A study showed that the pupils of more intelligent individuals show a smaller increase in diameter when compared to less intelligent individuals completing the same arithmetic task.
-However, tests, targeting fluid intelligence showed that individuals with a higher level of fluid intelligence displayed greater dilation of the pupils than those with lower fluid intelligence.